ejde/fantasy-hockey-analysis/README.md

 ## Future Improvements

+- **Available Players**: Search for available players categorized by position (Forwards, Defense, Goalies), and generate specific claims or drops from the team
 - **Full Automation for Data Upload**: Use SDKs (e.g., Google Cloud or AWS) to automate uploading data files.
 - **Advanced Visualization**: Add more charts and visual aids to show changes in team performance after applying recommendations.
 - **User Preferences**: Allow customization of AI recommendation settings, such as risk tolerance or positional needs.